abinit/abipy/docs/installation.rst

 Note that one can use ``conda`` to create different environments with different versions of the python interpreter or different libraries.
-Further information are available on the `official website <http://conda.pydata.org/docs/test-drive.html>`_.
+Further information are available on the `conda official website <http://conda.pydata.org/docs/test-drive.html>`_.

 .. _developmental_version: